Boron supplement for bone health, how effective is it, what is the right dosage, by Ray Sahelian, M.D.

 Hormone level influence

 Supplementation with 10 mg of boron a day results in the recovery of 84% of the dose in the urine and a significant increase in plasma estradiol concentration, but no effect on plasma lipoproteins.
 In rats, increasing the intake of boron through the drinking water is reflected in the tissue concentrations, results in an increase in plasma testosterone and vitamin D, and results in a decrease in HDL cholesterol.
-Boron excess has toxic effects on reproductive function.
+Biol Trace Elem Res.
+1998 Winter.
+The nutritional and metabolic effects of boron in humans and animals.
+Department of Biochemistry, University of Sydney, NSW, Australia.

 Boron and prostate cancer